merge/skulls/README.md

 ### coreboot
 * We simply take coreboot's current state in it's master branch at the time we build a release image.
 That's the preferred way to use coreboot.
-The git HEAD we use it always included in the release.
+The git revision we use is always included in the release.

 ### Intel microcode
 * version [20180108](https://downloadcenter.intel.com/download/27431/Linux-Processor-Microcode-Data-File)